1 Million Animal And Plant Species Are At Risk Of Extinction, U.N. Report Says

 Hundreds of experts worked together to create the global assessment, with a total of 455 authors representing 50 countries taking part, according to the IPBES.

-The agency calls the report one of the most comprehensive assessment of the planet's health ever undertaken, saying it's the first global biodiversity assessment since 2005.
+The agency calls the report one of the most comprehensive assessments of the planet's health ever undertaken, saying it is the first global biodiversity assessment since 2005.

 Its findings are based on reviews of some 15,000 scientific and government sources, the IPBES says, adding that in addition to those formal sources, the report also includes insights from indigenous and local communities.

-To create the assessment, the IPBES was asked to answer several wide-ranging questions, from reporting on the current status and patterns of change in the natural world, to "plausible futures" for nature and the quality of life through 2050.
+To create the assessment, the IPBES was asked to answer several wide-ranging questions, from reporting on the current status and patterns of change in the natural world to "plausible futures" for nature and the quality of life through 2050.
 Other questions sought to find interventions and challenges for coping with those changes — and possibly improving dire outcomes.

-The goal, the report's authors say, was not only to take stock of a worsening predicament but to give policymakers "the tools they need to make better choices for people and nature.
+The goal, the report's authors say, was not only to take stock of a worsening predicament but to give policymakers "the tools they need to make better choices for people and nature."

 The assessment highlights dire predictions for habitats and native species in South America and parts of Asia.
 But the NWF's O'Mara warns that the U.S. also has much to lose — especially if biodiversity is viewed as someone else's problem.